mark-hahn/coffeekup-intro/README.md

 		<p>I want 3 hamburgers</p>
 		<p>I want 4 hamburgers</p>

-If you don't see how to do this, then go do the next lesson in your CoffeeScipt class.
+If you don't see how this works, then go do the next lesson in your CoffeeScipt class.
 We'll be waiting here until you get back.

 Tag Function Conjunction